TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 # Config { enc_algs: ["aes256", "des3", "thebesttvarynka"] }
 ```

-Good but here we have a big problem: values are not validated and the user can specify unsupported or just wrong algorithms.
-It'll be cool if we delegate the algorithm validation to the `clap`.
+Good, but here we have a big problem: values are not validated, and the user can specify unsupported or just wrong algorithms.
+Let's delegate algorithm validation to `clap`.

-First of all, we need to implement the `Cipher` enum.
+First, we need to implement the `Cipher` enum.
 Most likely, you'll have such an enum already implemented in the project, but here we need to write it:

 ```Rust
 #[derive(Debug, Clone, clap::ValueEnum)]